 What is the March 2019 Update?

-There had been many advances in the facts retrieval era inside the beyond 12 months; it’s tough to point at one and say this is what the update is set.
-The replacement could be one addition or multiple.
-For example, Google lately published a studies paper titled, Non-delusional Q-studying and price-iteration.
+There have been many advances in the facts retrieval era over the past months; it’s tough to point at one and say this is what the update is sThe replacement could be one addition or multiple.
+For example, Google recently published a study paper titled, “on-delusional Q-studying and price-iteration.

-Fixing Bias in Reinforcement Learning
+“Fixing Bias in Reinforcement Learning

 A New Relevance Signal for Ranking

 Another research paper introduces a new way of rating web pages.
 It’s referred to as Learning Groupwise Scoring Functions Using Deep Neural Networks.
 This means that the age of the net pages that apply to a seek question can sometimes give context to what a consumer may need.
-Secondly, the records of user options shown within the seek engine outcomes pages (SERPs) also can help reinforce the age of the file relevance clue.
+Secondly, the records of user options shown within the seek engine outcomes pages (SERPs) can also help reinforce the age of the file relevance clue.

 Ranking Algorithms Evolve